xyloblonk/xyloblonk/README.md

 ## 🧠 About Me

-I create services that **run lean, stay secure, and do more.** My philosophy is intelligent, system-aware, and privacy-forward—no fluff, no bloat.
+I create services that **run lean, stay secure, and do more.** My philosophy is intelligent, system-aware, and privacy-forward.

 - 🚀 **Founded 8+ companies**, with successful exits and profitable side ventures.
 - ⚔️ **Dual-wielding** systems architecture and cybersecurity with a background in AI.